 Deepen our connection with nature through our head, heart, hands and spirit.

-Join us for this two weeks contemplative learning where we will learn together What is Deep Ecology as a philosophy, as a way to see and interpret life, as an approach to deepen our connection with nature and as a way of living.
+In the first two weeks we will learn contemplatively together What is Deep Ecology as a philosophy, and as an approach to deepen our connection with nature and as a way of living.
 The third week will give an overview of What is Natural Farming and its history.
 We will learn practical tools on how to apply Natural Farming in our garden or on our farm.

-This two weeks program is designed to have balance of the learning through different channel of our being:
+This three weeks program is designed to have balance of the learning through different channels of our being:

 Head: Theoretical learning, critical thinking, debate, discussion, deep reflection & deep questioning.
 The learning through the head help us to understand deeply of what is happening around us and in the world.
 Understanding and deeply questioning the reality presented to us is a way to liberate ourselves from it.